"ambiguity"

-A word is ambiguous if it has several distinct senses.
+A word is ambiguous if it has several distinct

 Example 1 (English):